xraypy/XrayDB/doc/examples.rst

 .. module:: xraydb
    :noindex:

-A few detailed examples of using the `xraydb.sqlite` to calculate the X-ray properties of materials are presented here.
-These all use the functions in the python `xraydb` module, which is describe in more detail in the next chapter, :ref:`python_api`.
+This section presents several detailed examples of using `xraydb.sqlite` to calculate X-ray properties of materials.
+All of the examples here us the functions in the python `xraydb` module, which is describe in more detail in the next chapter, :ref:`python_api`.
 The examples will explore some aspects of X-ray physics, but will not give a complete tutorial on the concepts here.
 For a good reference on X-ray physics, see :cite:`AlsNielson_McMorrow2011`.

 Many of these calculations are also available at `XrayDB Web App (xrayabsorption.org)`_.

 X-ray attenuation by elements